Life on Earth

 Air date: 1979-03-06

-We examine the uses and advantages of birds' unique possession - the feather.
-Feathers are insulators; they provide the surface of the most perfect aerofoils known - bird's wings; and they play a central role in courtship
+The story of life, from the first primitive cells to the plants and animals that now live around us.
+David Attenborough examines the uses and advantages of birds' unique possession - the feather.
+Man has yet to invent anything that, weight for weight, is as strong as the feather.
+Feathers are insulators, they provide the surface of the most perfect aerofoils known - bird's wings.
+Plus they play a central role in courtship.

 The Rise of the Mammals